London The Shard Observatory Tickets and Tours: how to buy, prices and schedules

 Isabel's Traveler Tip

-On a clear day you will be able to see for 40 miles around.
-Look closely and you will even see the Houses of Parliament.
+On a clear day you will be able to see the 65 km around that reach their views.
+Look closely and you'll even see the Houses of Parliament.

 The Shard is located in the historic district of London Bridge, close to such interesting places as the Tower of London, Tower Bridge, the modern Town Hall, The Borough Market or the HMS Belfast.
-In the surrounding area you will also find many trendy restaurants and bars to stop by after your visit to the skyscraper.
+In its surroundings you will also find many restaurants and trendy bars where to stop after visiting the skyscraper.

 There are several ways to get to The Shard: